Aldwych

-Aldwych (pronounced /ˈɔːldwɪtʃ/ AWLD-witch) is a street and the name of the area immediately surrounding it, in central London, England.
-It is located in the City of Westminster, and is part of London's West End Theatreland.
-The 450 metre street starts 600 metre east-northeast of Charing Cross, the conventional map centre-point of the city.
+Aldwych (pronounced /ˈɔːldwɪtʃ/ AWLD-witch) is a street and the name of the area immediately surrounding it, in the City of Westminster, part of Greater London, and is part of the West End Theatreland.
+The 450 metre street starts 600 metre east-northeast of Charing Cross, the conventional map centre-point of the capital city.

+In the 7th century, the area was an Anglo-Saxon settlement.
+The name means "old port", and was the port of the City of London.

+Current Use

-The street's semi-circular design arises from its function, making navigable the gradient of the fall in levels between the roads connected by the street: the south end of Kingsway, and the Strand.
+The semi-circular design of the street of Aldwych arises from its function, making navigable the gradient of the fall in levels between the roads connected by the street: the south end of Kingsway, and the Strand.

 It forms part of the A4 road from London to Avonmouth, Bristol.

 The Aldwych area forms part of the Northbank business improvement district.
-It is known for hotels, restaurants, two theatres, the High Commissions of India and Australia.
+It is known for hotels, restaurants, two theatres, and the High Commissions of India and Australia.
 It gives its name to the now-closed Underground station on the related section of the Strand (the return of the crescent), which poses as an active tube station in films and television shows.
 Marking the east end of the street and in the middle of the crescent return are Grade I heritage listed churches designed by Wren and Gibbs.
-Immediately north-east of St Clement Danes (St Clements), on Strand, is the Royal Courts of Justice, a complex of courtrooms used by the senior courts of England and Wales, including the High Court and the Court of Appeal of England and Wales.
+Immediately north-east of St Clement Danes (St Clements), on the Strand, is the Royal Courts of Justice, a complex of courtrooms used by the senior courts of England and Wales, including the High Court and the Court of Appeal of England and Wales.